Billy-Dickson/Billy-Dickson.github.io/_posts/2025-02-04-Installing-Web-Calibre-in-Docker.md

 image: ../assets/img/posts/2025/2025-02-04-Installing-Web-Calibre-in-Docker/header.webp
 ---

-Calibre Ebook Manager is a versatile, free tool for managing, converting and reading e-books.
+Calibre Ebook Manager is a versatile free tool for managing, converting and reading e-books.
 With Calibre you can organize your e-book collection, convert books into different formats, edit metadata and transfer e-books to different reading devices.
 In addition to the Calibre desktop program, there is also a web interface, Calibre Web, which can be used to access the Calibre database.

 ## Hardware Setup